MysteryPancake/Rule-Book/README.md

 * Variables must use `get`, `set`, and `didSet` where possible.
 * `?` weak and `!` implicitly unwrapped variables must be avoided.
 * Arrays are preferred over sets.
-* All classes must be marked as `final` unless intended to be overwritten.
+* Classes must be marked as `final` unless intended to be overwritten.
 If so, as many variables in the class as possible should be marked as `final`.
 * Unused variables must be set as `_`.
 * Structs must be used over classes where possible.
 * `arc4random` and `arc4random_uniform` must be used for random number generation.
 * `DispatchQueue` must be avoided.
 * `SKShapeNode` must never be used, as it leaks memory.
 * `UIBezierPath` must be avoided in favour of `CGPath`, as it is a wrapper.
-* To remove an element from an array, `array = array.filter { $0 !== element }` is preferred.
+* To remove an element from an array, `array = array.filter { $0 !== element }` must be used.
 * Extensions must be used to reduce namespace clutter.
 * Variables must be marked as `let` unless the compiler requires `var`.